JamesR48/StateMachine_Example/README.md

 it behaves differently depending on what's happening inside of the game.

 Click Seeker Bot States:
-The scene has an Explorer Bot with some important classes:
+The scene has a Bot with some important classes:
 "Bot_StateMachine.cs" - This is the Bot's State Machine.
 It holds all the possible states "Bot_IdleState.cs" - This State defines the Bot's behaviour while in Idle (motionless) state "Bot_SearchState.cs" - This State defines the Bot's behaviour while in Searching (seeking target) state